Updated January 2022

 Leaves of Partridge Pea are alternate along the stalk, compound, and resemble a fern or mimosa leaves.
 There will be 10-20 leaflets about 5/8″ long by 3/8″ wide.
 Individual leaflets have an oblong shape and smooth margin.
 They are of medium green color.

 Related – to learn more about leaf identification, click here.

 Partridge Pea Flower

-Flowers are about 1″ diameter (2.5 cm) with 5 petals, and bright yellow in color.
+Flowers are about 1″ diameter (2.5 cm) with 5 petals, and bright yellow in color with red spots at the base.
 There are about 10 red to purple stamens in the center of each flower.
 Blooms begin in early to Mid-Summer, and will continue into Fall.

 After flowering pods develop that contain seeds.
 The pods begin with a light green color, turning brown as the seed matures.
 As the seed pod dries a tension is built up in the pod.
 When the pod finally begins to open, this tension is released with the pod violently twisting in a corkscrew like manner.
 The twisting action flings seed 1-5′ distance.